More than 3 feet of rain triggers evacuation warnings in Australia's largest city

 Perrottet said government and communities needed to adapt to major flooding becoming more common across Australia's most populous state.

-"We're seeing these flood events more regularly, there's no doubt about that," Perrottet said.

 "To see what we're seeing right across Sydney, there's no doubt these events are becoming more common.
-And governments need to adjust and make sure that we respond to the changing environment that we find ourselves in," he added.
+And governments need to adjust and make sure that we respond to the changing environment that we find ourselves in," Perrottet said.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.